Hawker Hurricane variants: Canadian production

-Some production of the Hurricane was carried out in Canada by Canadian Car and Foundry Co Ltd. Single-seat fighter and fighter-bomber.
-Mark number used by some RAF documentation to describe Canadian built mark I. Not an official designation.
-By the time Merlin 28 production began in the US 419 Canadian built mark I airframes had arrived in Britain.
-Ultimately only 234 Canadian built Hurricanes arrived in Britain with an engine fitted, and they were quickly removed and fitted to Lancasters.
+Some production of the Hurricane was carried out in Canada by Canadian Car and Foundry.
+Single-seat fighter and fighter-bomber.
+Mark X is used by some RAF documentation to describe Canadian-built Mark I but was not an official designation.
+By the time Merlin 28 production began in the US 419 Canadian-built Mark I airframes had arrived in Britain.
+Ultimately only 234 Canadian-built Hurricanes arrived in Britain with an engine fitted, and they were quickly removed and fitted to Lancasters.